2022 New York City Virtual DiversityFIRST™ Certification Program

 Linda Valdez Thompson

-Linda Valdez Thompson is the Former Executive Vice President of Administration, Diversity, Equity & Inclusion at Dallas Fort Worth International Airport.
+Linda Valdez Thompson is a former DEI executive at Dallas Fort Worth International Airport.
 She joined DFW Airport in 2001 to provide strategic leadership for Human Resources, Procurement and Materials Management, Risk Management, Business Diversity and Development, and Corporate Communications & Marketing functions.
 Linda established employee engagement initiatives to ensure the workforce remained productive, healthy, diverse, and inclusive.
 These initiatives included employee resource groups, mentoring networks, learning and development opportunities, and a Total Rewards strategy.
 She also championed the Airport’s Wellness program with an onsite fitness facility and medical clinic.
 Additionally, Linda established an award-winning supplier diversity program.
 Linda has more than 20 years of managerial and executive experience with Fortune 500 companies such as Levi Strauss, Hasbro, and Baxter Health Care.
 She has a bachelor’s degree in business administration from Midwestern State University and a master’s in organizational management from the University of Phoenix.
 Linda holds various certifications including Certified Diversity Professional/Advanced Practitioner from Cornell University.
 She is alumni of the prestigious National Hispana Leadership Institute.
 Linda has received several distinctions including Woman of the Year by Hispanic Business Magazine and Top Latinas of Influence by Latino Leaders Magazine among others.
 She was nationally recognized by the National Diversity Council as a Top Latino Leader and by LATINA Style Magazine as a Top Corporate Latina Executive.